finom/docs.vovk.dev/docs/customization.md

 }
 ```

-In case if server response and `yourCustomHandler` returns different value (for example, model ID instead of an object), you can redefine its type using client method generic.
+In case if the server endpoint and `yourCustomHandler` return different values, you can redefine its type using client method generic.

 ```ts
 import { MyController } from 'vovk-client';